derekgwu/Ticket-To-Ride-AI/README.md

 Each rollout simulates a random continuation of the game until the defined depth limit is reached.
 Each simulation has players take turns in sequence where the active player’s legal moves are retrieved, one legal action is sampled at random and applied to generate the next state.
 Finally, it returns a expected value of the resulting state that is computed by the reward function to demonstrate the success of that move.

 #### Reward Function
+The reward function returns the current score of the player at that current state.
+The score consists of how many trains they have placed on the board, bonus points for the longest train path on the board, bonus or deduction points for completed and incompleted tickets, and points for constructing longer paths.
 #### Backpropagation

 After each simulation the visit count of each node along the path is incremented and the node’s value is increased by the reward returned from the simulation.
 As you run more simulations and accumulate increased visits and expected values we average the value per total number of visits to get the estimated reward cost to pass up the tree.
 The AI obviously chooses the path with the best average value and takes that move to continue the game.